ducin/ducin.dev/posts/ddd-speaking-ubiquitous-language.md

 The only thing you should care is to **use it pragmatically**.

-One way to be pragmatic with UL is to use only one phrase for exactly one concept. **Don't introduce synonyms**.
-In UL, if two different phrases are used - it has to mean two **semantically different** concepts.
+One way to be pragmatic with Ubiquitous Language is to use only one phrase for exactly one concept. **Don't introduce synonyms**.
+In Ubiquitous Language, if two different phrases are used - it has to mean two **semantically different** concepts.
 And vice versa, one phrase should relate to a single concept.
 Just this.

 Again - only within the team.
 We don't care about terminology outside.